-Exempt employees are generally executive, managers, professional, administrative or outside sales staff who classified as such if their job duties are exempt from the minimum wage, overtime, and compensatory provisions of the Federal and State Wage and Hour Laws and the FLSA.
+- Exempt employees are generally executive, managers, professional, administrative or outside sales staff who are exempt from the minimum wage, overtime, and compensatory provisions of the Federal and State Wage and Hour Laws and the FLSA.
 Exempt employees hold jobs that meet the standards and criteria established under the FLSA by the U.S. Department of Labor and are not eligible for overtime pay.
 Their salaries are calculated on a weekly basis.
-Exempt employees are expected to document hours worked and submit a monthly time sheet to HR.
-2. Non-Exempt employees are employees whose work is covered by the (FLSA).
+Exempt employees are expected to document hours worked and submit a monthly time sheet to HR. - Non-Exempt employees are employees whose work is covered by the (FLSA).
 They are not exempt from the law's requirements concerning minimum wage and overtime.
 Non-exempt employees receive overtime pay or compensatory time in accordance with our overtime and compensatory time policies.
-Their salaries wages are calculated on an hourly basis.
+Their wages are calculated on an hourly basis.
 Non-exempt employees must utilize a time clock and/or time sheets to document hours worked.